 In addition to the formal treatment referenced above, the Court is collaborating with the University of Findlay for Occupational Therapy services.
 They are also provided an in-house location to meet with defendants (removing the transportation barrier) as they work on budgeting, basic life skills, organizational techniques, and many other issues as they arise.
-There was an MOU drafted in 2015 with the University; however needs finalized in 2016.
 Currently, the University has graduate level students perform their required field hours with probation defendants and the Court gets the services free of charge.